Do you have questions? We have answers.

 Can I request a copy of my information in SMC Connected Care?

 Not yet.
-SMC Connected Care is San Mateo County Health System’s first step toward consolidating medical information which gives essential information to providers.
+SMC Connected Care is San Mateo County Health’s first step toward consolidating medical information which gives essential information to providers.
 The ability for patients to request a copy of their information via SMC Connected Care has not yet been developed, but will likely be an option in the future.